Do creative writing students feel their course has enough breadth?

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces what changed, for whom and where to act next.
-It shows movement over time by cohort and mode, benchmarks creative writing against cognate disciplines, and pinpoints actionable themes such as breadth mapping, timetabling of options, assessment clarity and resource reliability.
-Programme and module teams get export‑ready briefs for Boards of Study, APRs and student‑staff committees, so improvements are targeted, evidenced and timely.
+Student Voice Analytics shows what changed, for whom and where to act next.
+It benchmarks creative writing against cognate disciplines, tracks movement over time by cohort and mode, and pinpoints actionable themes such as breadth mapping, option clashes, assessment clarity and resource reliability.
+Programme and module teams get export-ready briefs for Boards of Study, APRs and student-staff committees, so improvements are targeted, evidenced and timely.
+Explore Student Voice Analytics to see where creative writing students need clearer structure, better resource access and a stronger balance between choice and guidance.

 Request a walkthrough